MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ## <a name="security-framework-for-sfbo"></a>Marco de seguridad para SfBO
 This section provides an overview of the fundamental elements that form the security framework for Microsoft SfBO.
 These elements are as follows:
 - Azure Active Directory (AAD) proporciona un único depósito de back-end de confianza para cuentas de usuario.
-- La infraestructura de clave pública (PKI) usa certificados emitidos por entidades de certificación (CA) de confianza para autenticar servidores y garantizar la integridad de los datos.
+- La infraestructura de clave pública (PKI) usa certificados emitidos por entidades de certificación de confianza (CA) para autenticar servidores y garantizar la integridad de los datos.
 - Transport Layer Security (TLS), HTTPS over SSL (HTTPS), and mutual TLS (MTLS) enable endpoint authentication and IM encryption.
 Point-to-point audio, video, and application sharing streams are encrypted and integrity checked using Secure Real-Time Transport Protocol (SRTP).
 - Para la autenticación del usuario se usan los protocolos estándar de la industria, siempre que sea posible.

 En los temas de esta sección se describe cómo funciona cada uno de estos elementos fundamentales para mejorar la seguridad del servicio SfBO.

 ### <a name="azure-active-directory"></a>Azure Active Directory
-Azure Active Directory funciona como el servicio de directorio para Microsoft 365 y Office 365.
-Almacena toda la información del directorio de usuarios y de las asignaciones de directivas.
+Azure Active Directory funciona como servicio de directorio para Microsoft 365 y Office 365.
+Almacena toda la información del directorio de usuarios y las asignaciones de directivas.

 ### <a name="public-key-infrastructure-for-sfbo"></a>Infraestructura de clave pública para SfBO
 SfBO service relies on certificates for server authentication and to establish a chain of trust between clients and servers and among the different server roles.
 The Windows Server public key infrastructure (PKI) provides the infrastructure for establishing and validating this chain of trust.
 Certificates are digital IDs.
 They identify a server by name and specify its properties.
 To ensure that the information on a certificate is valid, the certificate must be issued by a Certificate Authority (CA) that is trusted by clients or other servers that connect to the server.
 If the server connects only with other clients and servers on a private network, the CA can be an enterprise CA. If the server interacts with entities outside the private network, a public CA might be required.